adsvotu/dollyreport/README.md

 # dollyreport

-DollReport is a library to simplify the call JasperReport reports.
+DollyReport is a library to simplify the call JasperReport reports.

 ###*Example*